CentreForDigitalHumanities/I-analyzer/documentation/Django-project-settings.md

 ### `WORDCLOUD_LIMIT`

 The maximum number of documents that is analysed in the wordcloud (a.k.a. "most frequent words") visualisation.

-### `DIRECT_DOWNLOAD_LIMIT`

-The frontend clients has two methods for downloading search results; when the user clicks "download", they can either receive the file in the same session, or be sent an email with a download link.
-The latter method is more suitable for large downloads.

-This setting controls the limit of when files can be downloaded directly.

 ### `BASE_URL`